fbpx

 Kaged Mindset Results

-Participants experienced an initial boost in focus and energy, lasting approximately 90 minutes to 2 hours with the caffeine-free version, and 3-4 hours with the caffeinated version.
-The slow-release caffeine contributed to these effects without causing jitters or crashes.
-Importantly, participants who were not regular caffeine consumers experienced no negative side effects.
+Participants reported an initial boost in focus and energy that lasted about 90 minutes to 2 hours with the caffeine-free version and 3 to 4 hours with the caffeinated one.
+Thanks to the slow-release caffeine, there were no jitters or energy crashes.
+Interestingly, even those not used to caffeine experienced no negative side effects.

 Kaged Mindset Ingredients